-Materiality £000

-Overall materiality: Our initial assessment is based on approximately 2% of SCTS' 2019/20 gross expenditure.
+Materiality £000 Overall materiality: Our initial assessment is based on approximately 2% of SCTS' 2019/20 gross expenditure.
 We consider this to the principal consideration for the users of the annual accounts when assessing the performance of SCTS.

-Performance materiality: 69

-using our professional

-judgement we have

-calculated performance

-materiality at approximately

-75% of overall materiality.
+92 Performance materiality: using our professional judgement we have calculated performance materiality at approximately 75% of overall materiality.
+69 94.
+We will report any misstate ements

-- 94. We will report any misstatements identified through our audit that fall into one of the following categories: - All material corrected misstatements: - Uncorrected misstatement with a value in excess of 5% of the overall materiality figure; and - Other misstatements below 5% threshold that we believe warrant reporting on qualitative grounds.
+- 94. We will report any misstatements identified through our audit that fall into one of the following categories: - All material corrected misstatements; - Uncorrected misstatement with a value in excess of 5% of the overall materiality figure; and - Other misstatements below 5% threshold that we believe warrant reporting on qualitative grounds.